dofuuz/dofuuz.github.io/_posts/2024-03-06-this-is-test.md

 As you saw above, human vision system does not respond linearly to RGB value.
 Hue varies even if same amount of R, G value changed.

-As you saw above, human vision does not respond linearly to RGB values.
-Even if you adjust R and G equally, the perceived color shifts.

-This is where we need a color appearance model (CAM).
-Those interested in the latest CSS standards may have heard of Oklab, Oklch - Oklab is also a type of color appearance model.
+This is where we need a CAM.
+If you're interested in the latest CSS standards, you might have heard of Oklab and Oklch, which are also CAMs.

 ![Color planes](/assets/202403/img1.png)

-Constructing the color plane using RGB results in uneven lightness distribution (left).
-But using a color appearance model allows us to obtain a color plane with uniform lightness distribution (right).
+Constructing the color plane using RGB results in uneven lightness (left).
+But using a CAM allows us to obtain a color plane with uniform lightness (right).

-Let's look at blue again using the Oklch color appearance model.
+Let's look at blue again using the Oklch.
 ![Color planes](/assets/202403/pimg2.png)
 *Left: Without CAM, Right: With Oklch*

 Compared to the top #0000ff, while the left palette shows a reddish tint, the right palette using Oklch shows more appropriate blue color.

-### Back to the First Step: Keep Hue the Same and Just Increase Lightness
+### Again, First Step: Brighten up without changing hue

-Using an Oklch color picker tool, if we increase the lightness of blue to <span style="color: #487fff; background: #000000;">■(72,127,255)</span>, the reddish tint is gone and it finally looks like a bright blue.
+we increase the lightness of blue to <span style="color: #487fff; background: #000000;">■(72,127,255)</span>, the reddish tint is gone.
+It finally looks like a bright blue.

-Using a color appearance model allows us to handle colors in a way that matches human perception.
+Using a CAM allows us to handle colors in a way that matches human perception.

-So from now on, I will tweak the basic terminal color scheme using a color appearance model.
+So from now on, I will tweak the basic terminal color scheme using a CAM.
 The goal is to maintain the hue while reducing extreme differences in lightness.

 ### CAM16-UCS
-The color appearance model I'll use is CAM16-UCS (Color Appearance Model 2016 - Uniform Color Space).
+The CAM I'll use is CAM16-UCS (Color Appearance Model 2016 - Uniform Color Space).

 ![CAM16-UCS color gamut](/assets/202403/cam16-ucs-3d.png){:.centered}{:width="600"}
 *Image source: [ColorAide Documentation](https://facelessuser.github.io/coloraide/colors/cam16_ucs/)*